 Recommended ages: 7 and older

-with Charlton Heston is a product of its time.
+The original 1968 film with Charlton Heston is a product of its time.
 The groovy ape masks and Star Trekkie costuming, the Civil Rights movement allusions, Chuck’s chauvinistic comments to his hottie mute girlfriend, and the G rating (!) — all reinforce the obvious conclusion that this movie is from a bygone era.
-1968 film

 No spoilers!
 The ending of this sci-fi classic should blow your kids minds.